The world has changed.

 Responses ranged from grateful to frustrated among white and blue-collared workers, but in the end, that challenge made them stronger.
 “It’s amazing what a catalyst can do to facilitate change.”, Dr. Larson says.

 The pandemic wasn’t only the catalyst for remote work.
-COVID accelerated cultural shifts, altered employee demands, and was a final push into strange waters for an already tumultuous economy.
+COVID accelerated cultural shifts, altered employee demands, and pushed an already tumultuous economy into strange waters.

 We stopped having babies in the 90s.
 We shut off the borders five years ago.
 We don’t have enough bodies, talent or skill to fill our needs.” – Dr. Wade Larson